deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="quickstart">Quickstart</a>

-Our [Quickstart](../quickstart.html) shows you how to run examples easily.
+Our [Quickstart](../quickstart.html) shows you how to run your first examples.

 ### <a name="all">Install: All OS</a>